Transparency Disclosure — We may receive a referral fee for products purchased through the links on our site…Read More.

 Sedatives

-While Cannabis or CBD in small amounts helps some people sleep, for those who are trying to quit, the effects may be different.
+While cannabis or CBD in small amounts may help some people sleep, for those who are trying to quit, the effects may be different.
 Sleep problems can arise within the first few days of withdrawal and could last for weeks.
 For those in recovery, SAMHSA reports sleep problems may predict a relapse within two days of attempted abstinence.

 Stimulants